ytdl-org/youtube-dl/README.md

 ### The links provided by youtube-dl -g are not working anymore

 The URLs youtube-dl outputs require the downloader to have the correct cookies.
 Use the `--cookies` option to write the required cookies into a file, and advise your downloader to read cookies from that file.
+Some sites also require a common user agent to be used, use `--dump-user-agent` to see the one in use by youtube-dl.

 ### ERROR: no fmt_url_map or conn information found in video info